dmayeur/mangastore/README.md

 ```

 The server must accept htaccess redirections.
-You may need to change the configuration of the DB access in **system/Database.php**
+You may need to change the configuration of the DB access in **system/Database.php** (mine was made with default xampp config, root and no password account)

 ### In front folder